jaybeeuu/jaybeeuu-dev/packages/posts/src/codecov/codecov.md

 If you're looking for a tool for this then I'd at least consider it in a shortlist.

 Enough on that subject.
-What di all of this do for me?
+What did all of this do for me?

 ## So what?